Lab: Backpropagation

 Neural Network

-For a neural network with H hidden layers:
+For a neural network with HH hidden layers:

-• b^{(k)}_j represents the bias for the jth neuron in the kth hidden layer.
+• bj(k)b^{(k)}_j represents the bias for the jjth neuron in the kkth hidden layer.

 Gradients For the Output Layer